Dessybabybaby/github-security-scanner/docs/setup.md

 ### Step 4: Test Scan

 1. Click "Execute Workflow"
-2. Wait for execution to complete
+2. Fetch contents from GitHub
+3. Check the Google Sheets Detections Registry for duplicates
+4. Triage findings by severity
-3. Check results:
+ Check results:
-   - CSV: `/tmp/github-scan-results.csv`
-   - Slack: #security-alerts channel
+1. New findings will appear in your Google Sheet
+2. You will receive a "Security Scan Report" if CRITICAL or MEDIUM risks are found

 ---

 ### Step 5: Review Findings

-**Critical Findings** (address immediately):
+**CRITICAL RISK** (address immediately):
-- Private keys
+- Private SSH/RSA keys
-- Database passwords
+- Hardcoded passwords in code
-- Production API keys

-**High Findings** (address within 24h):
+**MEDIUM RISK** (address within 24h):
-- AWS keys
-- OAuth tokens
+- AWS keys/Github tokens
-- Stripe keys
+- Stripe / MongoDB / Google API Keys

-**Medium/Low** (review and prioritize):
-- Test credentials
-- Development tokens
+**LOW RISK** (Monitoring only):
+- Findings already present in the Google Sheet Registry
+- Non-credible secrets (filtered by Entropy check)

 ---